floroz/blog-posts/how-to-create-custom-lint-rule-markdown-mdx/README.md

 - [Import the rule in your remark config](#import-the-rule-in-your-remark-config)
 - [Apply the rule on the Markdown file](#apply-the-rule-on-the-markdown-file)
 - [ESlint MDX and Remark](#eslint-mdx-and-remark)

+Fork this [repository](https://github.com/floroz/blog-posts/tree/main/how-to-create-custom-lint-rule-markdown-mdx) with the complete tutorial, if you don't want to start from scratch.

 ## Set up the project